rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 - SPD Info Confirmation:

-  - Test will get the EDID info and verifies the same.
+  - Test will get the SPD info and verifies the same.

 - Repeat for All Ports: